 Through Mary, “All the knots of our heart, every knot of our conscience can be undone.”

-Unlike many other Marian devotions, the devotion to Mary, Undoer of Knots did not come about through an apparition, but through her intercession!
+Unlike many Marian devotions, the devotion to Mary, Undoer of Knots emerged through Our Lady's intercession, rather than an apparition.

-German Nobleman Wolfgang Langenmantel and his wife, Sophie, had marital problems and were on the brink of a divorce.
-Wolfgang was very distraught, and went to Jesuit priest Fr.
-Jakob Rem for counseling.
+German nobleman Wolfgang Langenmantel and his wife, Sophie, were on the brink of divorce.
+Wolfgang was very distraught, and he turned to Jesuit priest Father Jakob Rem for counseling.

-The two prayed together to the Blessed Virgin Mary for Wolfgang’s marriage each time they met.
+The two prayed together to the Blessed Virgin Mary for Wolfgang’s marriage at every meeting.

-St. Irenaeus said, “The knot of Eve’s disobedience was untied by the obedience of Mary; what the virgin Eve bound by her unbelief, the Virgin Mary loosened by her faith.”)
+“The knot of Eve’s disobedience was untied by the obedience of Mary; what the virgin Eve bound by her unbelief, the Virgin Mary loosened by her faith.” - Saint Irenaeus

-Wolfgang and Sophie’s grandson, Fr.
-Hieronymus Langenmantel, became a priest and asked for a painting to be done in memory of the story.
+Wolfgang and Sophie’s grandson, Father Hieronymus Langenmantel, became a priest and requested a painting in memory of the story.

 In the painting, Mary unties the knots of marriage.
 One angel gives her the knotted ribbon, while the other holds the unknotted side and presents it to us.

-Mary also crushes Satan’s head, representing her Immaculate Conception.
+Mary also crushes Satan’s head, which represents her Immaculate Conception.
 The dove above her head symbolizes her spouse, the Holy Spirit.

-At the bottom of the image, St. Raphael the Archangel accompanies Wolfgang walking towards a monastery.
+At the bottom of the image, Saint Raphael the Archangel and Wolfgang walk towards a monastery.

-Johann Melchior Georg Schmittdner painted the Mary, Undoer of Knots image around the year 1700.
+Johann Melchior Georg Schmittdner painted the Mary, Undoer of Knots image around 1700.
 It is on display at St. Peter am Perlach-Church in Augsburg, Bavaria in Germany.